Stories

 The kindness of neighbours

-Fumiko Ishiwata recalls her first experience driving in the winter when she got stuck in the snow.
-She talks about the kindness of neighbours.
+Fumiko Ishiwata recalls her first experience driving in St. John’s in winter, getting stuck in the snow.
+She remembers the kindness of her neighbours.

 Fumiko Ishiwata moved to Newfoundland in 1974.
-As one half of the only Japanese family in Newfoundland for a long time, she acted as a liaison between fisheries companies doing business between Newfoundland and Japan.
+For a long time, hers was the only Japanese family in Newfoundland.
+She acted as liaison for fisheries companies doing business between Newfoundland and Japan.
 Her hard work and dedication helped establish strong bonds between international businesses despite their locations on opposite sides of the world.
 Her son, Tak, is owner and chef of Basho restaurant in St. John’s.
 She is the founder of both the Ishiwata Trading Company and the Miki Travel Agency.

 Identity Newfoundlanders Experience Mentality Encounter Winter Weather Language Transportation